bio

 Two years after founding Bugcrowd I started disclose.io, an open-source project which promotes vulnerability disclosure program and safe-harbor adoption, with the goal of reforming anti-hacking law from the ground up to protect those who hack in good faith.

-I'm an active advocate for the rights of good-faith cybersecurity research, including acting as amicus curae to the Supreme Court, and advising DOJ and the Senate and House Judiciary Committee around Computer Fraud and Abuse Act reform, contributing the the CFAA reforms seen in 2020 and 2022.
+I'm an active advocate for the rights of good-faith cybersecurity research, including acting as amicus curae to the Supreme Court, and advising DOJ and the Senate and House Judiciary Committee around Computer Fraud and Abuse Act, contributing to the CFAA reforms seen in 2020 and 2022.

-I'm active in the CTI Cyber League, w00w00, Rapid7 Cyber Policy Working Group, and the US Election Security Advisory Council, IT-ISAC Election Security Research Forum, and have contributed to Federal and State-level election security policy in the USA as part of the CISA/DHS #protect2020 initiative, an well as contributing extensively to state and national cybersecurity policy in Australia through DoHA, ASD, and ACSC, and the UK through the NCSC.
+I'm active in the CTI Cyber League, w00w00, Rapid7 Cyber Policy Working Group, and the US Election Security Advisory Council, IT-ISAC Election Security Research Forum, and have contributed to Federal and State-level election security policy in the USA as part of the CISA/DHS Protect2020 and Protect2024 initiative, as well as contributing extensively to state and national cybersecurity policy in Australia through DoHA, ASD, and ACSC, and in the UK through the NCSC.

 Media and Speaking